MasterEx/AsciiBlog/README.md

 ####ToDo

+ * Remove site specific variables, CLEAN UP THE CODE!
+Make scripts run on from every directory - not current directory specific.

  * Clean up the code!
  * Create a configuration file which contains all the static variables.
  * Find bugs and fix them!